 - Net investment income: Income from foreign investment less payments on foreign investments.

 - Net cash transfers: Current transfers in the form of donations, gifts, aids, etc. form part of net cash transfer.

 Current Account is the record of the exchange of commodities and services for the recent period.
 It shows the flow of foreign trade.
 In India, reporting of the account is done by the Central Bank.
 If the account shows a negative balance, then it means that the imports are greater than exports or consumption exceeds savings.
 Similarly, if there is a positive balance, then it is a symbol of exports over imports.

 Definition of Capital Account

 The remaining half of the Balance of Payment is Capital Account, which records the movement of capital in the economy due to capital receipts and expenditure.
-It recognizes foreign investment in domestic assets and domestic investment in foreign assets.
-The details can be recorded by analyzing the inflow and outflow of funds from the nation’s economy.
+It recognises foreign investment in domestic assets and domestic investment in foreign assets.
+The details can be recorded by analysing the inflow and outflow of funds from the nation’s economy.
 The funds can be in the form of loans or investments.

 Under Capital Account, investments made by both public and private sectors are taken together.
 The capital flow may either be debt creating or non-debt creating.
 The following are the components of Capital Account:

 - Foreign Direct Investment: Investment and control in a company based in a country by a foreign company.